2019 Year in Review from a recovering CEO

 Other specific goals included doing lot of events with my youngest son, before he moved on to college and my wife and I became empty nesters.
 That meant finding stuff that I could do with him.

 Before I jump into the outcomes, I need to make sure that people get the Faith aspect.

 I am following God’s example.
 Numbers and measurement are BIG TIME important to God.
 He measures the time it took for creation (in days), the height of Goliath, the dimensions of the temple and the numbers of people present during intimate events.
 Our culture’s current, “just do your best, Honey,” attitude is not preparing us for eternity nor teaching us that God cares about our ability to objectively evaluate with honest scales.
 He uses numbers to do this.
 We should, too.

-I am looking at my numbers with honest scales, not just opinion.
+I am looking at my numbers in 2019 with honest scales, not just opinion.
 I have two distinctly different units of measure: time and distance.
 I pick the one that is more appropriate.

 I ran a little less than 600 miles in the first 11 months.
 Down 68 miles YTD.
 I might make those miles up in December, as December is a great month for running because it is a bad month for cycling outdoors.

 I biked about 2800 miles in the first 11 months.
 Down 250 miles YTD.
 Same argument is above.
 All these miles will be indoor on the trainer, though.
 I am not a fan of outdoor riding in the winter.

 I had 51 hours of focused strength training in those 48 weeks.
 This is more than double YTD.
 It shows in my clothing and my strength doing yard tasks.
 I am bigger in the arms and chest, and I have more lean muscle mass.